-2018 AND BEYOND - our vision for the future
+2025 AND BEYOND - our vision for the future

 CURRENT state

-The Sanctuary Mahi Whenua continues to provide as a resource for the community, the communal gardens provide food to more than 60 members and their families with some proceeds raised by the gardens being shared with local charities.
+The Sanctuary Mahi Whenua continues to provide as a resource for the community, the communal gardens provide food to members and their families with some proceeds raised by the gardens being shared with local charities.
 Educational workshops and visits continue to take place at the Sanctuary.
 The space is visited and enjoyed by locals: during the COVID-19 pandemic many people discovered the Sanctuary Mahi Whenua as a place to enjoy.
 To read more about how the community is benefiting from Mahi Whenua check out the community page.

 We have developed a traditional Māori garden.